 Cheese and wine can be a little overwhelming when you have so many options to choose from.
 Try before you buy at South Slope Cheese Co., the source for the finest cheeses, wines and gourmet goodies.
 Grab one of their ready made charcuterie boxes for a tasty lunch or easy picnic.

 Time your visit right and you can attend one of the area’s farmer’s markets on Saturday mornings.
 Started in 1980, North Asheville Tailgate Market is the oldest in the city.
 Asheville City Market takes up a city block on Thomas Wolfe Plaza except when it moves indoors to the Masonic Temple for winter.
 Hours and location vary by season but you can count on cheese from Spinning Spider Creamery, Blue Ridge Mountain Creamery and a host of other vendors.

 Plan Your Getaway

 Come stay in Asheville for it’s amazing restaurant scene in the heart of the Blue Ridge Mountains.
-Explore the WNC Cheese Trail!
+Explore the WNC Cheese Trail and then check out some of the great places to eat in Asheville.
 Book direct at our comfortably elegant bed & breakfast where you might find local cheese on the menu for breakfast!